 |H4.
 A course should involve an in-depth analysis or understanding of the issues being studied in the hope of fostering multi-cultural respect and understanding.|

-- The concept of intersection of Native Hawaiian culture with either or both of the other two regions is key.
-A course exclusively about Hawai’i, the Pacific Islands, or Asia is not eligible for an H designation.
-A course that does not include relationships with Native Hawaiian Culture is not eligible for an H designation.
+- The course must compare and contrast Native Hawaiian culture (1) with Pacific Islander cultures (2) and/or Asian cultures (3).
+A course exclusively about Native Hawaiian culture, Pacific Islander cultures, or Asian cultures is not eligible for a HAP Focus designation.
+A course that does not include intersection with Native Hawaiian culture is not eligible for a HAP Focus designation.

 Students will be able to: